yggdrasil-network/yggdrasil-network.github.io/faq.md

 #### Windows (with Windows Firewall)
 Windows, by default, will classify the TAP adapter as a "Public Network".
 Configure Windows Firewall to prevent incoming connections on Public networks.

-Note that this does mean that your node won't be able to send any traffic to the Yggdrasil either - it will act purely as an intermediate router.

 #### macOS (with built-in firewall)
 macOS has an application firewall, therefore any firewall policies applied on other interfaces will also apply to the Yggdrasil interface.